Follow this entry closely and you find some answers to Biblical salvation that you are seeking.

 A Dialog on Salvation

 Let’s consider the issue of salvation by way of comment and response.

-Comment: Does the Bible truly teach eternal salvation for the believer?
+Comment: Does the Bible truly teach eternal salvation to the believer?

 Response: Some say that a person can walk out of God’s hand on their own.
 If so, then we are greater than God.
 Jesus said ‘no one could snatch them out of His hand.’
 Everyone is a someone.
 Jesus said that none of His sheep would ever perish.

 “My sheep hear My voice, and I know them, and they follow Me; and I give eternal life to them, and they will never perish; and *no one will snatch them out of My hand.”
 (Joh 10:27-28)

 Comment: Some teach that a person has to do certain things to be saved, such as keep the Sabbath, or dress a certain way, or keep certain laws of Moses, or do fasting and pay tithes, or speak in another language (tongues), or, so on and so on.

 “For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.”
 (Eph 2:8-10)